derekology/outfit-picker-v2-api/README.md

 ### Prerequisites

-Before running the Outfit Picker V2 API, make sure you have the following prerequisites installed on your system:
+Before running the Outfit Picker V2 API, make sure you have the following prerequisites installed on yo`ur system:

-- Node.js (at least version 12.x)
+- Node.js (at least version 18.16.x)
 - npm (Node Package Manager)
 - MongoDB (Make sure MongoDB server is running or have access to a MongoDB instance)